adamint/Lrrr/README.md

 # Lrrr

-__I am Lrrr, ruler of the planet Omicron Persei 8.__ In all seriousness, Lrrr is a recreational golfing language designed to be easily customizable.
+Lrrr is a recreational golfing language designed to be easily customizable.

+Current pressing issues:
+- Basic mathematical functions have not yet been added (though this is trivial)
+- We need sequence generation functions, along with sequence manipulation functions added to the stlib